MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Microsoft.Graph.Beta.Teams.md

 This API is available in the following national cloud deployments.

 ### [Update-MgBetaGroupTeamChannelMember](Update-MgBetaGroupTeamChannelMember.md)
-Update the role of a conversationMember in a \nteam.\nor channel.
+Update the role of a conversationMember in a team.or channel.
 This API is available in the following national cloud deployments.

 ### [Update-MgBetaGroupTeamChannelMessage](Update-MgBetaGroupTeamChannelMessage.md)